r35382/bnflite/getting-started.md

 The user callback can return 1 for success or 0 to fail parsing manually.

-The second kind of callback can be bound to production Rule.
-The user needs to define own working type for his data.
+ - Each Rule can be bound with callback to implement user needs The user needs to define own working type for his data.
 This type is used for specialisation of BNFlite Interface template class to pass data between Rules.